-The Centers for Medicare & Medicaid Services (CMS) released a proposed rule for benefit payment and parameters for 2021.
-CMS also released its draft 2021 actuarial value calculator and draft 2021 actuarial value calculator methodology.
+The Centers for Medicare & Medicaid Services (CMS) has released a proposed rule and fact sheet for benefit payment and parameters for 2022.
+CMS has also released its draft 2022 actuarial value calculator and draft 2022 actuarial value calculator methodology.

 According to CMS, the proposed rule is intended to reduce fiscal and regulatory burdens associated with the Patient Protection and Affordable Care Act (ACA) across different program areas and to provide stakeholders with greater flexibility.